Weight loss support groups and bariatric surgery

 A safe environment for sharing

 Since everyone is there for the same reason it may be easier to relate to one another and possibly form friendships or support systems that extend beyond the group setting.
-Dr. Belsley invites all of his pre and post surgery bariatric patients to attend the group and share their real life experiences with people anticipating a surgery in the future.
+Dr. Belsley invites all of his pre and post surgery bariatric patients to attend a support group that is offered on the Morningside campus and share their real life experiences with people anticipating a surgery in the future.

 These existing patients can guide you through some of the emotions and challenges that you may face and prepare you for the long road ahead.
 It can be very inspiring to hear their success stories and motivational to see their astonishing weight loss.
 In addition, they can give you suggestions on how they have learned to maintain portion control and practice good eating habits.